binaricorn/agent/README.md

 8. If you were able to get the Notebook open yesterday, and tried running a cell, ie the first cell from 01_manual_fit, you may have noticed an error reading 'from lib import make_line'.
 That's because a dependency blessings was not right.
 You can use this command to correct this error, as well as other ones similar to this by installing the missing dependency in the /altai folder while you've got your virtualenv running.
 So the code will look something like the following.
 When the dependency is installed, you can run Notebook again.
 ``(venv) Users-MacBook-Pro:altai mac$ pip3 install blessings``

-### ~ Coding happily and you close the terminal/shut down your computer, etc. What now? ~
+### Relaunching your environment

-To get everything running again, you have to reactivate the virtualenv for that window/tab/etc by doing:
+Say you closed your Terminal tab or restarted your computer.
+To get started up again, just navigate to the /ml101/altai/notebooks/ folder and reactivate the virtualenv.
 ``source venv/bin/activate``

-Then you can continue working with Notebook by typing jupyter notebook
+Then you can continue working with Notebook by typing jupyter notebook.

 # Challenge of making work that's bigger than yourself